Learning-based Robust Optimization: Procedures and Statistical Guarantees: Introduction

 First proposed by \cite{charnes1958cost}, \cite{charnes1959chance}, \cite{miller1965chance} and \cite{prekopa1970probabilistic}, the CCP framework \eqref{CCP} has been studied extensively in the stochastic programming literature (see \cite{prekopa2003probabilistic} for a thorough introduction), with applications spanning across reservoir system design (\cite{prekopa1978flood,prekopa1978serially}), cash matching (\cite{dentcheva2004dual}), wireless cooperative network (\cite{shi2015optimal}), inventory (\cite{lejeune2007efficient}) and production management (\cite{murr2000solution}).
 Though not always proper (notably when the uncertainty is deterministic or bounded; see e.g., \cite{ben2009robust} P.28--29), in many situations it is natural to view uncertainty as ``stochastic", and \eqref{CCP} provides a rigorous definition of feasibility under these situations.
 Moreover, \eqref{CCP} sets a framework to assimilate data in a way that avoids over-conservativeness by focusing on the ``majority" of the data, as we will exploit in this paper.

-Our main contribution is a learning-based approach to integrate data into robust optimization (RO) as a tool to obtain high-quality solutions feasible in the sense defined by \eqref{CCP}.
+Our main contribution is a framework to integrate data into robust optimization (RO) as a tool to obtain high-quality solutions feasible in the sense defined by \eqref{CCP}.
 Instead of directly solving \eqref{CCP}, which is known to be challenging in general, RO operates by representing the uncertainty via a (deterministic) set, often known as the uncertainty set or the ambiguity set, and enforces the safety condition to hold for any $\xi$ within it.
 By suitably choosing the uncertainty set, RO is well-known to be a tractable approximation to \eqref{CCP}.
-We will revisit these ideas by studying a statistical procedural framework to learn an uncertainty set as a \emph{prediction set} for the data.
-This consists of approximating a high probability region via combinations of tractable geometric shapes compatible with RO, and a simple validation step using data splitting that ensures finite-sample statistical performance.
-We will show how this framework is capable of obtaining solutions with good objective performance and simultaneously satisfy feasibility guarantees in a way that scales favorably with problem dimensions.
-The framework is nonparametric and applies under minimal distributional requirements.
-More concretely, it offers the following statistical features: \begin{enumerate}
+We will revisit these ideas by studying a procedural framework to construct an uncertainty set as a \emph{prediction set} for the data.
+This consists of approximating a high probability region via combinations of tractable geometric shapes compatible with RO.
+As a key development, we propose a simple data-splitting scheme to determine the size of this region that ensures rigorous statistical performance.
+This framework is nonparametric and applies under minimal distributional requirements.